dhicks/comp-HOPOS/04_readme.txt

 fifth column, indicating whether the user ought to manually check the item as a possible duplicate. ('Check me' if yes, blank if no.)

-(18) Open a warning CSV file using the same naming convention as above, but with '_warnings_' instead of '_output_'.
+(19) Open a warning CSV file using the same naming convention as above, but with '_warnings_' instead of '_output_'.
 Write all the names from warnList into the CSV so that the user can see how many possible duplicates remain to be checked.

+(20) Write an output CSV (encoded as UTF-8 due to data input) with column headings 'Orig Family','Orig Given', 'Canonical Family', 'Canonical Given'.
+Check if the original name has a double comma ('X,,Y Z'), which will mess up the CSV.
+Depending on result, split on ',' or ',,'.
+Output CSV is destName + '_verif_' + datetime.now().strftime('%Y%m%d%H%M') + '.csv'.

-(19) Close all files.
+(21) Close all files.
 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------